kslong/lvm_ksl/Readme.md

 * RunSkyCorr.py allows one to run SkyCoor on calibrated data.
 The routine creates the .par files that SkyCorr needs and then runs SkyCorr on the Prepped files.

+* SkySumb.py allows one to run a simple sky subtraction (separating the continuum from the sky lines, and rescaling the sky lines to minimize the differences between the science and sky spectrum.
+This uses the same input files as SkyCorr.

 * SummarizeData.py - Summarizes the raw data that has been dowwnloaded.
 Used on the Utah cluster one can make a summary of all of the data that has been obtained

 * SkyID.py is intended to identify what SkyFields are associated with what pointings.
 It uses the output of SummarizeData.py.